tuxar-uk/Mandrians-Musical-Mandelbrot/README.md

 tied to the iteration count, or are random.
 The squares may be bordered.
 The effect is a little similar to Mondrian's paintings.
 The program's name is a portmanteau of Mandelbrot and Mondrian.
-See http://fractalart.gallery/mandrians-mandelbrot-music/ for pictures, more information, and a YouTube video where you can hear the 'music' (souind quality not great).
+See http://fractalart.gallery/mandrians-mandelbrot-music/ for pictures, more information, and a YouTube video where you can hear the 'music' (sound quality not great).